redliu312/rmm/readme.md

 [![Rust](https://img.shields.io/badge/rust-stable-orange.svg)](https://www.rust-lang.org)

-Mainly focus on the macos app, but the app could not move the mouse..., (even the permission is esclated) Cargo run could......
+Mainly focus on the macos app, if the mouse auto move fail (log file located at /Users/simon_liu/Library/Application Support/com.rmm.rmm) grant the accessibility permission for this app in macos system setting

 A learning project for Rust, created with LLM assistance.